Effects of COVID-19 on OOH Advertising in Nigeria

 There is no doubt that the COVID 19 pandemic has not only left its mark in history, but it has also fundamentally shaken the advertising industry and how brands cook up their marketing mix to meet their target consumers where they are – the question is rather how much impact the ripple effects will have on the out-of-home industry even after the eventual of the epidemic.

-Femi is an Assistant Business Development lead at TMKG Consulting.
-He is passionate about helping brands in all aspects of media monitoring, most especially in the Out-of-Home industry.
+Femi is Business Development Lead at TMKG Consulting.
+He is Passionate about helping brands to track and optimise their marketing and media investment.